kizmet/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 a)
-a=0 is executed once and is O(1) while loop grows with size of n and executes one time each from 0 to n^3 and is O(n) i.e. while (0 < 81) the inside addition is also O(1)
+a=0 is executed once and is O(1) while loop grows with size of n and executes one time eachfrom 0 to n^3 and is O(n) i.e. while (0 < 81) the inside addition is also O(1)
 The formula is O(n)